ENGAGING WITH PROBLEM KETAMINE USERS:

 Engaging with problem Ketamine users

 The use of ketamine has been on the increase in the past few years, particularly on the gay clubbing scene.
 Although not included in the British Crime Survey (BCS) until 2006/7, when it was made illegal, the proportion of 16-24 year-olds reporting using it ever in their lifetime has gone from 1.3% in 2006 to 2% in 2009/10.
-Although this may not sound a lot in statistical terms, it equates to around 113,000 persons having used it at some time.
+Although this may not sound a lot statistically, it equates to around 113,000 persons having used it at some time.

 Although most use it for recreational purposes (occasionally, in the context of a night out clubbing) with few problems, anecdotal evidence from outreach workers in several areas is emerging which does give cause for concern.
 Some ketamine users have developed more chaotic, daily, even dependent patterns of consumption with a range of negative and unwanted side-effects.